What are endorsements?

 Once you know what endorsements are available at your high school, there are several helpful tools to aid students in selecting the right plan for them.
 Conversations with counselors, advisers, friends, and family are a natural first step!
 But what next?

-Texas OnCourse’s favorite tool is our career exploration game, MiddleGalaxy.
+One of our favorite tools is our career exploration game, MiddleGalaxy.
 Available on desktop or phone, this simple game helps students learn more about how their passions and skills can translate into fields of study and, ultimately, career fields!

-MapMyGrad (coming soon!*) is another great tool.
-It links a student’s answers to a quiz to endorsements they can explore.
+We also love MapMyGrad, our interactive website that enables a student to zero in on their skills and interests, explore careers and endorsements, and plan a path through high school.
+A student can take a quick, six-question quiz that shows them the endorsements aligned to their interests.
 It even shows specific endorsements available at each high school and discusses how to complete an endorsement if a specific high school doesn’t offer it.
 Students can use it to be sure of graduating with the endorsement (or two!) that fits their interests and aptitudes.

 Additionally, we have many resources listed by grade level on our Students and Families page to help you navigate this decision.
 Explore them over winter break with your seventh or eighth grader to start them thinking about this important step in their education.